CS3263-Group66/Group66-Project/readme.md

-# What is RecipeAI?
+# What is SmartFridge?
-RecipeAI is an AI tool that give recommendation of dishes based on the food available in your fridge.
+SmartFridge is an AI tool that give recommendation of dishes based on the food available in your fridge.
 It recommends a recipe based on the availability and freshness of the ingredient.

-# How to use RecipeAI
+# How to use SmartFridge
 ## System Requirement
 - Python 3 installed
 - Git Bash or Linux system (including WSL)
 ## Installation
-1. Download the RecipeAI by cloning the repo from [RecipeAI github repo](https://github.com/CS3263-Group66/Group66-Project)
+1. Download the SmartFridge by cloning the repo from [SmartFridge github repo](https://github.com/CS3263-Group66/Group66-Project)
 2. set up the python virtual environment by running the following code
 - for Windows users:\
 `source venv/Scripts/activate`